isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 These decisions can have important impacts on the resulting solution.
 Thus, it can be helpful for theory and interpretability to help guide decision making when conducting factor analysis.

-# Chapter 8: Structural Equation Modeling
+# Chapter 8 Abstract "Structural Equation Modeling":

 Structural equation modeling (SEM) is an advanced modeling approach that allows estimating latent variables as the common variance from multiple measures.
 SEM holds promise to account for measurement error and method biases, which allows one to get more accurate estimates of constructs, people's standing on constructs (i.e., individual differences), and associations between constructs.